A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 More than pricing, and even the product itself, service is the biggest driver of customer loyalty.In a digital-first economy, customer service is critical to the customer lifecycle and loyalty.
 To avoid churn, sales and service must be able to work together in real-time – and efficiently (and securely) share information about each customer to gain insights and understand what’s expected from consumers:

-What is Customer service vs. customer support and customer aftercare?
+What’s the difference between customer service vs. customer support vs. customer aftercare?

 Other terms often used interchangeably with customer service include: